 OUR INSTITUTES AND TRAINING PROGRAMS HELP EDUCATORS AT ALL LEVELS OF THE DISTRICT INTEGRATE AND MAXIMIZE EFFECTIVE USE OF NEW TECHNOLOGY WHILE REFINING CURRICULUM, ASSESSMENT, AND INSTRUCTIONAL RESOURCES.

 In the midst of a busy academic year, educators don’t always have the time to nurture new teaching strategies, curriculum and assessments that move students beyond the status quo.
-To get a jump on the year, districts and schools across the United States have benefited from ALP Summer Institutes.
+To get a jump on the year, hundreds of districts and schools have benefited from ALP Summer Institutes.
 In our intensive training programs, ALP instructional consultants and coaches have facilitated high-quality professional development for small, medium and large-scale districts.

 This summer, educators in over 18 states will take part in ALP Summer Institutes and Training Programs that range from 2-10 days and are customized to hit each district's professional learning and competency development goals.